 Does the breeder allow prospective buyers to come see their dogs?
 Yes.
 We actually encourage families to meet with all of our dogs.
 We welcome visitors to come see our adult dogs before they whelp their litter, or puppies at about 5-6 weeks of age.

 Where does the breeder raise their dogs?
-All of our dogs live inside the house with us with free access to a fenced backyard.
+All of our dogs live inside the house with us with supervised access to a fenced backyard.
 (We don’t have outdoor kennels.)
 Our dogs are allowed on the sofa, and two of them sleep in bed with us every night.
 (Dogs that aren’t in bed with us sleep in their crates overnight.)

 Where does the breeder raise their puppies?
 Every puppy is raised within our home.
 We whelp our puppies in a guest bedroom upstairs so mamma has some privacy and quiet space away from the others.
 When puppies are up and moving (around 3-4 weeks), we move them downstairs into the dining room where they have a penned in area all to themselves.